How To Make A Monkey Fist Knot Useful For Survival

 Best Uses

-Unlike other pocket weapons (like pepper spray), this knot can serve various purposes, from decorative to dangerous.
+Unlike other pocket weapons (like pepper spray), this knot can serve various purposes.

 Here is a shortlist of the most popular uses: